sasdallas/reduceOS/README.md

 ## Keeping track of potential issues
 - Relocatable code is not implemented in x86_64
 - GRUB might error out on Multiboot2 if the relocatable max address is too low
-- UHCI driver is very slow on QEMU
+- USB device structure uses a lot of memory (it stores all configurations, interfaces, and endpoints but this is probably a terrible idea - implement getter functions instead?)
-- USB device structure uses a lot of memory (it stores all configurations, interfaces, and endpoints but this is probably a terrible idea)
+- Some legacy code/unused functions in the USB stack (or other areas) may have been left

 ## Licensing